 If @meddyteddy does it.
 They do it.
 Meddy teddy is an integral part of my kids yoga class!
 He's a super start.
 They love it!
 The boys say things like: 'he's the coolest toy ever' 'Can meddy teddy do this?
 Or that?' . . . #meditation #meddyteddy #kidsyoga #garudasana #kidsyoga #littleyogi #littleyogis #sgyoga #yogateacher #instayoga #childrenyoga #yoga #yogaasana #instakids #instafun #focus #concentration

 There’s Yoga wheels, blocks, cushions, blankets, and we play the singing bowls and the gong too!
-If you practice Yoga, getting your kids to get familiar with the practice is a very good way to connect with them.
+If you practice Yoga, getting your kids to get familiar with the practice is a very good way to connect with them before they can practice fully with you.
 It helps them focus and relax, gain body awareness and develop new skills.
 I have to confess that I never grew up, so this class is as much fun for me as it is for them.
+I’m a big kid.

 Mums & babies